Street Justice: Synopsis

 Adam puts Grady to work at the bar he co-owns with his friend, Malloy (Charlene Fernetz), the daughter of his deceased partner.
 Grady soon begins helping Adam on cases using the knowledge he picked up living on the streets along with his martial arts training.
+Miguel Mendez (Marcus Chong) appears early in the series as a gang leader and adversary of Adam and Grady, and is eventually arrested and sent to a youth camp.
+Following his release, he assists the two from time to time.
+Chong was credited as a guest star throughout Season 1, then added to the main cast at the beginning of Season 2.